(This post may contain affiliate links. Please read our disclosure policy for more information.)

 COVID-19 Precautions at the Dillon Ice Castles

-Like many other attractions, the Ice Castles Colorado 2021 season has put precautions in place to help prevent the spread of COVID-19.
+Like many other attractions, the Ice Castles Colorado 2021 season has put precautions to help prevent the spread of COVID-19.
 These changes include mask requirements (for guests and employees), one-way traffic through certain areas, reduced capacity, and hand-sanitizing stations throughout the facility.

 11 Tips for Visiting the Dillion Ice Castles

+It’s one of Colorado’s most unique experiences found in the mountains every winter.
 Knowing what to expect before you go will ensure the entire family has the best experience at the Ice Castles in Dillon, Colorado.

 1. Buy tickets in advance – and early